 Beginning with students entering the 9th grade in 2014-2015 and graduating in the 2017-2018 school year and thereafter, the calculation of the TOPS Core Curriculum grade point average (GPA) will use a five- (5.00) point scale for grades earned in certain designated Advanced Placement (AP) courses; International Baccalaureate (IB) courses; Gifted courses; Dual Enrollment courses, Honors courses and Articulated courses offered for college credit by the Louisiana School for the Math, Science and the Arts used to complete the TOPS Core Curriculum.
-The courses currently designated to be calculated on the 5.00 point scale can be viewed at https://www.osfa.la.gov/5scale.
-For the designated courses, five quality points will be assigned to a letter grade of "A", four quality points will be assigned to a letter grade of "B", three quality points will be assigned to a letter grade of "C", two quality points will be assigned to a letter grade of "B".
+The courses currently designated to be calculated on the 5.00 point scale can be viewed at https://mylosfa.la.gov/wp-content/uploads/2020/07/tops-university-course-requirements.pdf.
+For the designated courses, five quality points will be assigned to a letter grade of "A", four quality points will be assigned to a letter grade of "C", two quality points will be assigned to a letter grade of "F".
 Note that students earning credit in courses graded on the five (5.00) point scale may earn a grade point average on the TOPS Core Curriculum that exceeds 4.00.